-We’re at the start of a brand-new year, and the hospitality industry is busy with its annual trends forecasting, anticipating what the next twelve months may have in store for the world’s travelers and accommodation providers.
+Back in January, the travel and hospitality industry was busy forecasting the top hotel trends of 2019, anticipating what the next twelve months may have in store for the world’s travelers and accommodation providers.

-What else do hospitality’s thought leaders, researchers, and insiders see coming down the line this year?
-Here’s a look at some of the biggest hotel industry trends tipped to take shape in 2019.
+Here’s a closer look at some of the biggest hotel industry trends that hospitality’s thought leaders, researchers, and insiders predicted would take shape in 2019.

 Would you like to have insights delivered to your inbox?

 2019 hotel trends in marketing: voice search and augmented and/or virtual reality

 A travel study done in 2018 revealed that 50% of all surveyed travelers use voice search for some part of their trip.
 Hoteliers may start bidding on conversational long-tail keywords, such as “Where can I find a hotel near me?”.
 Keeping all the hotel information listed online up to date will be important in 2019 for this reason as well.

 Augmented reality and virtual reality